bakill3/website_maker/README.md

 # website_maker
-This is a website that generates websites (like wordpress)
+This is a website that generates websites (like wordpress).
+I made this project in 2 weeks with deadline in my internship;

+Current Features:
+  - Login
+  - Create project/website (choose comercial activity, the template, the desired sections for your website [about, map] and you're ready     to go);
+  - Edit Project:
+    - Title of the project;
+    - Main CSS;
+    - Color and font-size of H1, H2, H3, H4, H5, H6;
+    - Title of the section;
+    - Description of the section;
+    - CSS of the section;
+    - Latitude & Longitude of the Map;
+    - Delete/Edit default images from the template;